pcyra2/ElectricField/README.md

 3. Open the Jupyter Notebook called "Spherical.ipynb" and set all variables/parameters
 4. Run the full script using the run all command
 5. Load up the visualization using the links printed

+### Running Jupyter notebook via ssh:

+Create a ssh tunnel to the port 8080 on the machine

+{ssh -N -L 8080:localhost:8080 XXX@YYYY.nottingham.ac.uk}

+In a new terminal, run jupyter notebook from the folder containing the notebook

+{jupyter notebook --no-browser --port=8080}

+On your browser on your local machine, connect to the